xiaolei-lab/SIMER/README.md

 ## Pedigree
 **[back to top](#contents)**
-**SIMER** supports designed pedigree to control mating process.
-Designed pedigree is useful only in "userped" reproduction.
+**SIMER** supports user designed pedigree to control mating process.
+User designed pedigree is useful only in "userped" reproduction.
 Pedigree should at least start with generation 2.
 The first column is sample id, the sescond column is paternal id, and the third column is maternal id.
 Please make sure that paternal id and maternal id can be found in the last generation.

 > `userped.txt`